 However hotel shuttles are usually on a set schedule, such as twice an hour on the half-hour, and a “quick stop” in-between could mess with that schedule.
 To say nothing of the fact that they’re simply not intended to go anywhere else.

 If you want a ride to the mall or wherever, and you’re not in a hotel that offers complimentary (or paid) rides throughout the city, get an Uber.

 I just love the hand lotion you leave in the rooms.
 I’m going to take a few off the housekeeping cart, OK?

 Um, no. Not OK.

-From a COVID safety point of view, those housekeeping carts are most likely sanitized and not supposed to be touched by anyone unless they’re wearing gloves.
+From a safety point of view, those housekeeping carts may have been sanitized and are not supposed to be touched by anyone unless they’re wearing gloves.